 - Exclusions: Items received via influencer networks, as gifts, or purchased via gift cards do NOT count against the dollar value

-As I mentioned above, list-making has been one of the ways that I’ve been successfully navigating this Low Buy.
-The below items are products that piqued my interest over the last three months:
+List-making has been one of the ways that I’ve been successfully navigating this Beauty Low Buy.

 Certifeye – Affinity 1 & 2 Eyeshadow Palettes

 Certifeye has been on my list of brands to try since the end of 2018 because of the brand’s vivid, colorful eyeshadow palettes.
-The Affinity 1 (warm, pink tones) and Affinity 2 (cool blue and green tones) are the two palettes I’ve been longing to try.
-However, given the brand’s high price tag, I’ve always been hesitant to order from Certifeye.
+The Affinity 1 and Affinity 2 are the two palettes I’ve been longing to try.
+Given the brand’s high price tag, I’ve been hesitant to place an order.

 ColourPop – Colour Me Pretty Gel Liner Kit & Color Outside the Liner Collection

-ColourPop is one of my favorite beauty brands because of their affordable prices and high quality, fun offerings.
-When I saw the brand’s promo posts for the relaunch of their Gel Pencil & Pot Liners, I seriously contemplated picking these up.
+ColourPop is one of my favorite beauty brands.
+The brand’s affordable prices and quality are unbeatable.
+When I saw the brand’s relaunch of its Gel Pencil & Pot Liners, I seriously contemplated picking these up.

 I didn’t buy either of these liner kits.
-First, I don’t want to invest a ton of money in formulas that I’ve had little experience testing.
-Second, if I were to buy all of the pot liners (which are still tempting), I can guarantee that I’d never finish all of them before they went bad.
+First, I don’t want to invest a ton of money in formulas that I’ve never tried.
+Second, if I were to buy all of the pot liners, I guarantee that I’d never use up all of them before they went bad.

 ColourPop x Makeup Shayla Proceed with Caution Collaboration

-However, I don’t need anything in this collection because I own so many similar-looking blushes, liquid lipsticks, and eyeshadows.
-Also, I don’t think this collection has been selling as well as they expected it would given that ColourPop has already discounted this bundle.
+However, I don’t need anything in this collection.
+I own so many similar-looking blushes, liquid lipsticks, and eyeshadows.

 Melt Cosmetics – Smoke Sessions Palette

-Yeahhhh – so I actually gasped when TrendMood announced that Sephora would start selling Melt Cosmetics in-store and online.
-I’ve gone back and forth on picking up the Smoke Sessions Palette, but ultimately decided against purchasing it because I own very similar shadows in singles.
+I actually gasped when TrendMood announced that Sephora would start selling Melt Cosmetics.
+I’ve gone back and forth on picking up the Smoke Sessions Palette.
+Ultimately decided against purchasing this palette.

 Nabla Cosmetics – Secret Palette